 Chris Borst is a MA student of DH.
 He is interested in mastering text mining to analyze ideologies of childhood, history of ideas, sociology of knowledge & discourse analysis.

 Katherine (Kate) Bundy is a doctoral candidate of Hispanic Studies and was Project Manager of Digital Humanities Initiatives (2020-2022).
-Her dissertation applies DH through metadata analysis and interactive mapping of Ibero-american short films during Web 2.0.
+Her dissertation applies DH through critical metadata analysis and mapping of Ibero-american short films during Web 2.0.
 See her website to learn more about ongoing projects and interests.

 Bal Krishna Dhakal

 Bal Krishna Dhakal is a MA student of Digital Humanities, and he works with text mining, machine learning, and postcolonial DH tools.